- Live Rates

 Planning to buy a home in Washington sometime soon?
 Do you have questions about your down payment options?
 We can help!

-Sammamish Mortgage has been serving borrowers across the state of Washington for more than 20 years.
-We offer a variety of loan programs and options, some with flexible criteria and low down payments.
+Sammamish Mortgage has been serving borrowers across the state of Washington since 1992.
+We offer a variety of mortgage programs, some with flexible criteria and low down payments.
 We can help you explore your financing options to make an informed choice.
 Please contact our knowledgeable staff today.